Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge

-\textbf{Success Criteria.} For all tasks, episodes are considered successful only if the agent both (1) invokes a \textit{stop} action that terminates the episode, and (2) the agent is within $0.2$~m of the goal point.
-Episodes are terminated and deemed unsuccessful after $500$ steps, or if the agent collides with a dynamic pedestrian either for SocialNav or when training with our augmentation method.
-A collision occurs if the agent is within 0.3 m of the pedestrian.
+\myparagraph{Success Criteria.} For all tasks, episodes are considered successful only if the agent both (1) invokes a \textit{stop} action that terminates the episode, and (2) the agent is within $0.2$~m of the goal point.
+Episodes are terminated and deemed unsuccessful after $500$ steps, or if the agent collides with a dynamic pedestrian either for SocialNav or when training with dynamic obstacle augmentation.
+A collision with a pedestrian is deemed to have occurred if the agent is within 0.3 m of it.

-\textbf{Network Architecture and Training.} Our network architecture has two main components; a visual encoder and a recurrent policy.
-The visual encoder is a convolutional neural net based on ResNet-18 \cite{resnet}, and takes the depth image as input.
+\myparagraph{Network Architecture and Training.} Our network architecture has two main components; a visual encoder and a recurrent policy.
+The visual encoder is a ResNet-18 \cite{resnet} convolutional neural net which extracts visual features from the depth image.
 The policy is a 2-layer LSTM \cite{hochreiter1997long} with a 512-dimensional hidden state.
-As input, it takes the visual encoder's features, the relative distance and heading to the goal, the previous action, and the previous LSTM hidden state.
-In addition to a head that outputs actions, the policy has a critic head that outputs an estimate of the state's value, which is used for reinforcement learning as described in \cite{wijmans2019dd}.

-We use Decentralized Distributed Proximal Policy Optimization by Wijmans et al. \cite{wijmans2019dd} to train our agents, and use the same learning hyperparameters.
-We use 8 GPUs to train 8 copies of the agent per GPU, for a total of 64 parallel workers.
+The policy receives the visual features, the relative distance and heading to the goal, the previous action, and its previous LSTM hidden state.
+In addition to a head that outputs actions, the policy has a critic head that outputs an estimate of the state's value, which is used for Proximal Policy Optimization (PPO) reinforcement learning as described by Schulman et al. in \cite{schulman2017proximal}.
+We use Decentralized Distributed PPO by Wijmans et al. \cite{wijmans2019dd} to train our agents using parallelization, and use the same learning hyperparameters.
+We train 8 workers per GPU, using 8 GPUs for a total of 64 workers collecting experience in parallel.
 Each agent is trained for 500M steps (\til280 GPU hours, or \til35 hours wall-clock).